Welcome to the MSW Program Homepage

 About the MSW Program

-The Master of Social Work program prepares students for advanced social work practice and research in one of two broad concentrations:
+The Master of Social Work (MSW) program prepares students for advanced social work practice and research in Trauma-Informed Practice.
+We also offer a part-time only distance education MSW program.

 The MSW program offers you: